prpole/dissertation/chapter2/main.md

 <!-- technology and prosthesis stuff, appendages, tobacco beard, birch,
-etc.-->Consistent with its function as a Promethean symbol, fire in London's story is merely the representative example of the technological appendages that come to define the very essence of the human.
-The most direct example of this trend is also the story's most ambiguous and least appealing.
+etc.-->Consistent with its function as a Promethean symbol, fire in London's story is merely the representative example of the technological appendages with which London defines the human.
+The most direct example of this trend is also the most ambiguous and least appealing.
 The man chews tobacco as he travels, but his frozen beard and numbed lips cause his spit to accumulate in his beard and freeze: "The result was that a crystal beard of the color and solidity of amber was increasing its length on his chin.
 If he fell